virtual-labs/exp-webpage-layout-in-html-iitd/experiment/postest.md

 <b>A  True<br></b>
 B   False<br>

 Q3.
-Which of the following elements are used to define a webpage?<br>
+Which of the following elements are used in a webpage?<br>
 A  &lt;header&gt;<br>
 B  &lt;section&gt;<br>
 C &lt;aside&gt;<br>